BlockchainCommons/www.blockchaincommons.com/_posts/2021-07-15-SeedTool-Release.md

 <img src="https://raw.githubusercontent.com/BlockchainCommons/GordianSeedTool-iOS/master/images/logos/gordian-seedtool-logo-white.jpg" align=right width=250>

 Blockchain Commons has released Gordian Seed Tool, a new iOS app that allows for the creation, storage, backup, and transformation of cryptographic seeds is now available on the [Apple appstore](https://apps.apple.com/us/app/gordian-seed-tool/id1545088229).
-It is independent, private, and resilient vault, which can protect the most important underlying secret used by most cryptocurrencies — the cryptographic seed.
+It is an independent, private, and resilient vault, which can protect the most important underlying secret used by most cryptocurrencies: the cryptographic seed.

 <div class="bold--excerpt--node">Read More</div>